paprzyby/42-Piscine/README.md

 <h3 align="center">
-  42 Piscine Projects that i have done at the piscine.
+  42 Piscine Projects that i have done at the piscine
 </h3>
 <table align="center">
 <tr>